Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 The La Trinidad Strawberry Farm just outside of Baguio is where visitors can enjoy the experience of harvesting strawberries for themselves during the harvest season.
 The best time to visit in order to go strawberry picking is from March to April.

 Aside from the strawberry farms, visitors will also find lovely flowers and green, leafy vegetables in various farms.
-There’s no entrance fee to explore the farm, but you have to pay a certain amount to pick the strawberries themselves.
+There’s no entrance fee to explore the farm, but you have to pay a certain amount to pick the strawberries yourself.

 Appreciate Art at BenCab Museum